 One of the challenges of using novel studies in the classroom is finding the time.
 It’s a balance between not moving too fast and not letting the unit drag on for too long because we all know you have a million other things to squeeze into your curriculum!

 Each of my complete novel studies includes detailed daily teacher lesson plans that include the objective and directions for the day.
-You can see how I have this designed for my Freak the Mighty Novel Study.
+You can see how this is designed fo my Freak the Mighty Novel Study.

 I also create a pacing guide for each novel study that helps you map out your long-range plan.
 You can see an example here from my Crenshaw Novel Study.

-All of my novel studies offer a Google Drive™ format to use with your students in addition to the printable format that is shown above.
-This allows you to use novel studies in a 1:1 classroom, to save paper, and to easily engage students that are absent.
+All of my novel studies offer a Google Drive™ format, in addition to the printable format, shown above, to use with your students.
+This allows you to use novel studies in a 1:1 classroom, save paper, and easily engage students that are absent.
 Here’s an example page from the Google Drive™ format of my Wishtree Novel Study.
 The same pacing would apply for the Google™ version as you would use for the printable version.

-This pacing is a suggestion as it has worked for me, but it is very adaptable so that you can work to fit it into the schedule that you are working with.
-The planning pages are generally written for a whole class novel study, but again these can very easily be adapted to fit small book groups or individual novel studies.
-How much teacher interaction you want to have in the course of the study is up to you and can be worked out very easily in the suggested pacing.
+This pacing is a suggestion as it has worked for me, but it is very adaptable, so you can work to fit it into the schedule that you are working with.
+The planning pages are written for a whole class novel study, but can be easily adapted to fit small book groups or individual novel studies.
+How much teacher interaction you want to have during the course of the study is up to you and can be worked in with the suggested pacing.

-Join me for part 4 in my series to learn how I add the extra experiences to my novel studies for deeper learning and growth.
+Join me for part 4 of my series to learn how I add extra experiences to my novel studies for deeper learning and growth.

-You can find my Freak the Mighty Novel Study, Crenshaw Novel Study, and Wishtree Novel Study that are mentioned above in my store.
-I also offer over 90 titles ranging from grades 1 to 8 where I am sure you’ll find something to engage your class in some deep reading.
+You can find my Freak the Mighty Novel Study, Crenshaw Novel Study, and Wishtree Novel Study that are mentioned above here in my store or at my TpT store.
+I also offer over 100 titles ranging from grades 1 to 8 where I am sure you’ll find something to engage your class in some deep reading.